History of Study Association Synergy

 In 2009, the Nijmegen Career Event (NCE) was organized for the first time with the Economic Students Association (ESV).
 The fifteen years before there was a similar event and it was called the Synergy Business Days.

 The XXVIIth board was in the study year 2016-2017 mainly engaged in renewal.
-The corporate identity was renewed, including a new logo, a new website was built and the physical server was no longer necessary.
-From that moment on, people will work in a cloud making it possible for committees and the board to be able to access the files outside of the Synergy room.
+They made plans to change several things.
+The Marketing Officer of the XXVIIIth board implemented the new corporate identity, including a new logo.
+Also, a new website was built and the physical server was no longer necessary.
+From that moment on, people started working in a cloud making it possible for committees and the board to be able to access the files outside of the Synergy room.

-In 2018, the Nijmegen School of Management moves to the Gymnasion building and the Thomas van Aquinostraat will be demolished.
-This means that the Synergy Room will move again.
+In 2018, the Nijmegen School of Management moved to the Elinor Ostrom building and the Thomas van Aquinostraat will be demolished.